 The Bottom Line

-- Contains glycerin which may not be a good choice for people prone to yeast infections.
+- Glycerin-free, good for those prone to yeast infections.

-- Probe is water based and condom compatible.
+- Liquid Silk is water based and condom compatible.